LocalCoinIS/dev.bitshares.works/docs/components/lib_operations.rst

 asset_claim_pool_operation
 -------------------------------

-- Transfers BTS from the fee pool of a specified asset back to the issuer's balance.
+- Transfers LLC from the fee pool of a specified asset back to the issuer's balance.
 - Parameters

   - `fee`  Payment for the operation execution
-  - `issuer`  Account which will be used for transfering BTS
+  - `issuer`  Account which will be used for transfering LLC
   - `asset_id`  Id of the asset whose fee pool is going to be drained
-  - `amount_to_claim`  Amount of BTS to claim from the fee pool
+  - `amount_to_claim`  Amount of LLC to claim from the fee pool
   - `extensions`  Field for future expansion

 - Precondition